MemeLens: Multilingual Multitask VLMs for Memes: Introduction

-Motivated by these gaps, we frame meme understanding as a problem of \emph{multilingual, multimodal, multitask learning}, where models learn shared representations while explicitly harmonizing heterogeneous taxonomies across datasets.
+Motivated by these gaps, we frame meme understanding as a problem of \emph{multilingual, multimodal, multitask learning}, where models learn shared representations while harmonizing heterogeneous taxonomies across datasets to enable robust generalization across domains and settings, improving transfer, consistency, and performance.
 Concretely, we compile an extensive collection of meme datasets (38 sources in our current collection), spanning multiple languages and tasks.